Gnurfos/transvoxel_rs/README.md

 assert!(!sides.contains(TransitionSide::HighX));
 ```

-## Remarks
- * Although they are a data source, the fields are mutable, in case you want to do smart things while generating densities (like your own caching)
- * You should balance the amount of subdivisions and the size of your blocks: too few subdivisions means you will need to produce many smaller blocks and meshes.
-Too many means you will have big meshes.
-Also, the algorithm currently fetches several times the density for some voxels during a single extraction, so this might add overhead too.

 ## Limitations / possible improvements
+ * Provide a way to extract without normals, or with face normals, which would be much faster
  * Output/Input positions/normals are only f32.
 It should be feasible easily to extend that to f64
  * [Density] is limited to [Float] at the moment (only implemented for f32 and could be easily extended to f64).
 Some thinking would be needed for allowing more types, regarding interactions with gradients and interpolation of coordinates
- * Voxel densities caching is sub-optimal: probably only in the cas of an empty block will densities be queried only once per voxel.
+ * Voxel densities caching is sub-optimal: probably only in the case of an empty block will densities be queried only once per voxel.
 In non-empty blocks, densities are very likely to be queried several times for some voxels
  * Algorithm improvements.
 See [Algorithm]

 [Algorithm]: crate::implementation::algorithm